Amazon takes on AMD, Intel with powerful Arm-based Graviton3 CPU

-Amazon Web Services has announced, at its annual Re:Invent meeting in Las Vegas, new instances for EC2 in the shape of the C7g.
+Amazon Web Services has announced new instances for EC2 in the shape of the C7g.

 So don't expect them to pop up in traditional web hosting environments although they can be used for bare metal hosting or in dedicated servers/VPS-like scenarios.